 The Jewelweed plant is best known for its skin soothing properties.
-Many people use
+The leaves and

 the juice from the stem of Jewelweed are used by herbalists as a treatment for poison ivy,